EXCLUSIVE

 The June 6 NACC statement – whose author is not stated — said that in order to avoid “any possible perception of a conflict of interest”, Commissioner Paul Brereton had “delegated the decision in this matter to a Deputy Commissioner”.
 The NACC has refused to comment further on its decision and has refused to disclose who that deputy commissioner was.

-As previously revealed, despite having “delegated” the decision, Brereton remained involved in the NACC’s internal discussions on Robodebt and did not properly “recuse” himself in the legal sense, despite repeatedly using that word to describe his actions.
+As previously reported, despite having “delegated” the decision, Brereton remained involved in the NACC’s internal discussions on Robodebt and did not properly “recuse” himself in the legal sense, despite repeatedly using that word to describe his actions.

 “Brereton did not properly ‘recuse’ himself in the legal sense”